rogerbeecham/connected-bikeability-london/maup-analysis.md

 For each of these edge stations we then need to identify neighbouring villages that may be candidates to which they could have been reassigned.
-When doing so we want to consider the distance from each edge station to the nearest *boundary* of neighbouring villages, not the centroid.

-To narrow the search-space, for each edge docking station, find the neighbours of the village it is contained by using adjacency relations.
+We want to consider the distance from each edge station to the nearest *boundary* of neighbouring villages, not the centroid.
+To narrow the search-space, for each edge docking station, we also find the neighbours of the village it is contained by using adjacency relations.

 Below we test this with a single station: *Broadcasting House*, within